 The Board of Directors recommends that you vote "FOR" each nominee.
-Unless you give contrary instructions in your proxy, your proxy will be voted "FOR" the elections of Mr. Buck and Mr. Petratis.
+Unless you give contrary instructions in your proxy, your proxy will be voted "FOR" the elections of Mr. Griffiths and Mr. Nosbaum.
 If any nominee should become unable or unwilling to accept nomination or election, the person acting under the proxy will vote for the election of such other person as the Board of Directors may recommend.
 The Board has no reason, however, to believe that any nominee will be unable or unwilling to serve if elected.

-PROPOSAL NO. 2 ADVISORY (NON-BINDING) VOTE ON EXECUTIVE COMPENSATION
+PROPOSAL NO. 2 ADVISORY VOTE APPROVING NAMED EXECUTIVE OFFICER COMPENSATION

-At the meeting, the stockholders will vote on a non-binding, advisory resolution regarding the compensation of the Company's named executive officers.
+At the meeting, the stockholders will vote on an advisory resolution approving the compensation of the Company's named executive officers.

 We believe that our compensation practices and procedures are competitive, focused on pay-for-performance and strongly aligned with the long-term interests of our stockholders.
-This advisory stockholder vote, commonly known as "Sayon-Pay," gives you as a stockholder the opportunity to express approval or withhold approval of the compensation we pay our named executive officers through voting for or against the following resolution:
+This advisory stockholder vote, commonly known as "Say-on-Pay," gives you as a stockholder the opportunity to express approval or withhold approval of the compensation we pay our named executive officers through voting for or against the following resolution:

-"Resolved, that the stockholders approve the compensation of the Company's named executive officers as disclosed in the Company's 2012 proxy statement pursuant to the disclosure rules of the Securities and Exchange Commission (which disclosure includes the Compensation Discussion and Analysis, the Summary Compensation Table and the other executive compensation tables and related discussion)."
+"Resolved, that the stockholders approve the compensation of the Company's named executive officers as disclosed in the Company's 2013 proxy statement pursuant to the disclosure rules of the Securities and Exchange Commission (which disclosure includes the Compensation Discussion and Analysis, the Summary Compensation Table and the other executive compensation tables and related discussion)."

-The Company and the compensation committee remain committed to the compensation philosophy, practices, and objectives outlined under the heading "Compensation Discussion and Analysis" in this proxy statement.
-As always, the compensation committee will continue to review all elements of the executive compensation program and take any steps it deems necessary to continue to fulfill the objectives of the program.
+The Company and the Compensation Committee remain committed to the compensation philosophy, practices, and objectives outlined under the heading "Compensation Discussion and Analysis" in this proxy statement.
+As always, the Compensation Committee will continue to review all elements of the executive compensation program and take any steps it deems necessary to continue to fulfill the objectives of the program.